 First the scientific community told us snacking would lead to weight gain.
 Then they told us it would help us lose weight.
 So, therefore, are snacks a good or a bad idea?

 As with most matters health-related, it’s complicated.
 And yes, it really does depend on you, the individual – and, of course, on what you eat.

 The key is to find out which approach to eating works best for you, and whether you function best by eating three healthy, substantial meals per day, or four to six smaller meals.

 Whichever it is, your primary goal should be to keep a check on your “kilojoules in” and “kilojoules out”, taking care not to consume more energy than you burn throughout the course of the day.

 Read more about healthy snacks right here.

-Helpful strategies include ordering a small serving when eating out and, at home, portioning out one handful of a snack onto a plate or napkin rather than eating directly from a package.
+The first step, dieticians say, is to control our portion sizes carefully during snack and meal times.
+The American Institute for Cancer Research emphasises that eating too much, even wholesome foods, isn't healthy.
+Helpful strategies in terms of portion control include ordering a small serving when eating out and, at home or at the office, portioning out one handful of a snack onto a plate or napkin rather than eating directly from a package.

 Choice of food is the other very important consideration.
 Fruit, vegetables, nuts, yoghurt and wholegrain low-GI bread with peanut butter, avo or cottage cheese (one slice only) all make excellent snacks, especially since their proportion of nutrients to kilojoules is good.
 Always steer clear of processed, low-fibre, high-salt and/or high-sugar foods, such as sweets, cookies and chips.
 These foods only wreak havoc on your blood-sugar levels, and won't leave you feeling satisfied.
 This, in turn, could lead to overeating later in the day.
 In addition, processed foods are generally low in good-for-you nutrients, like vitamins and minerals.